Reimagining today’s digital front door for evolving patient expectations

 It’s important to consider that the patients who are most likely to digitally engage are also most likely to be experiencing “app fatigue” — a desire to reduce the number of apps on their phone rather than add yet another icon that they may only use once a year.
 This is why health systems should think about intelligent automation as the thread that connects home-grown apps and portals with SMS messaging, email and web-based experiences, into a single, cohesive experience that can reach patients across the spectrum of digital dexterity.

 For example, Intermountain Health found that by complementing their My Health+ app with web- and SMS-based pre-visit digital intakes, powered by Notable, over 70% of patients now complete their entire registration before their visit.
 Providing patients with an alternative way to digitally engage that does not require an app to be downloaded or a password to be remembered leads to over 4X increases in pre-visit registration completion rates compared to what has been observed across other organizations using a “portal only” approach.

-2020 ushered in an explosive proliferation in virtual care.
-Evidence suggests that during the earlier stages of the COVID-19 pandemic, telehealth utilization increased by over 150%.
+Virtual care has exploded in recent years.
 As with other industries, patients expect a seamless experience across all digital channels, not just telehealth.
 Because of this, all patient interactions must be digitally transformed and intuitively designed, regardless of the modality.
 This includes telehealth visits, virtual and in-person registration and check in, and post-visit follow-up.